New York E-2 Visa Lawyers for Business Setup and Investment

 What is the State Department Reciprocity Problem?

-Davies & Associates are relied-on by other US immigration law firms for our guidance as to how to deal with E-2 visa issuance for nationalities where the guidelines lead consular officers to issue an E-2 visa with a very limited period of validity.
+Davies & Associates is relied on by other US immigration law firms for our guidance as to how to deal with E-2 visa issuance for nationalities where the guidelines lead consular officers to issue an E-2 visa with a very limited period of validity.

-Why Do Davies & Associates have Lawyers admitted in multiple international jurisdictions on their E-2 Visa team?
+Why Does Davies & Associates Have Lawyers Admitted in Multiple International Jurisdictions on Its E-2 Visa Team?

 For many nationalities the ability to obtain a US visa depends on issues of foreign law.
 For example, E-2 visa applicants are required to prove that their funds were lawfully earned in a foreign country.
 Our firm includes non-US lawyers who assist clients with making lawful transfers of funds and obtaining written opinions on issues of foreign law that are necessary for an E-2 visa application.